nancopeland/old-portfolio-site/_posts/2017-07-15-pdf-button.markdown

 The Confluence document includes code snippets the user can copy and paste so it is easy to change the design.
 After adding some custom CSS, the PDF has the potential to look pretty good!
 While InDesign allows for more customization, this tool saves multiple teams time and produces a nice looking product for clients to use.

 _**UPDATE:** We recently rolled this tool out to all stories (not just sponsored) so any company member has the ability to print any article in this format.
 This is still used mainly for sending content to clients._

+_This post was originally published on [Industry Dive's Design Blog](http://design.industrydive.com/)._